Alphabatim: Assessment

 In the official International Classification of European two-year-olds, Alphabatim was rated twelve pounds behind the top-rated El Gran Senor.
 The independent Timeform organisation gave him a rating, of 123 eight pounds behind El Gran Senor, who was rated the best two-year-old of the year.
 In 1984 Timeform rated him on 126, ten pounds behind El Gran Senor, whilst the International Classification rated him seventeen pounds behind the Irish colt.

 Stud record

 After his retirement from racing, Alphabatim stood as a breeding stallion in Kentucky for his owner's Juddmonte Farm.
 The best of his American progeny was probably Alphabulous, a filly who won the Grade III Gardenia Handicap in 1994.
 He was relocated to Ireland in 1993 and died in 2004 whilst based at the Rockmills Stud in County Cork.
 In Europe sired a few minor winners on the flat but his offspring had more success as a National Hunt stallion, with his best winners including Golden Alpha (Red Rum Handicap Chase) and Mr Nosie (Deloitte Novice Hurdle).
 He is also the damsire of the World Hurdle winner Cole Harden and the Chester Vase winner Ted Spread.

 Pedigree

-Alphabatim was inbred 4 × 5 to Prince John, meaning that this stallion appears in the fourth and fifth generations of his pedigree.
+Alphabatim is inbred 3S x 4D to the stallion Prince John, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.